MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/test-resource-specific-consent.md

 # Test resource-specific consent permissions in Teams

-Resource-specific consent (RSC) is a Microsoft Teams and Graph API integration that enables your app to use API endpoints to manage specific teams within an organization.
+Resource-specific consent (RSC) is a Microsoft Teams and Graph API integration that enables your app to use API endpoints to manage specific resources—either teams or chats—within an organization.
 For more information, see [Resource-specific consent (RSC) — Microsoft Teams Graph API](resource-specific-consent.md).

 > [!NOTE]
 > To test the RSC permissions, your Teams app manifest file must include a **webApplicationInfo** key populated with the following fields: